KevCaz/KevCaz.github.io/content/econotes/_index.md

 date: 2014-10-08
 ---

-This is where I gathered blog post and notes that regards ecology.
+This is where I jot notes that about some topics in ecology.